cyberofficial/CyberPatchMaker/docs/how-it-works.md

    └─ SUCCESS: Confirmed clean version 1.0.1

 6. CLEANUP
-   ├─ If success: Remove backup
-   └─ If failure: Keep backup for manual recovery
+   ├─ If success: Preserve backup.cyberpatcher for manual rollback └─ If failure: Keep backup.cyberpatcher for investigation and recovery
 ```

 ---